 Per cent Damage

 To assess stem fly infestation and tunnel damage, employed the removal method.
 At the maturity stage, five plants per genotype were randomly selected from each plot and uprooted.
 The length of the main stem was measured using a measuring scale, and the stem was split open to measure the length of the tunnels damage by stem fly.
-From this data, percentage of tunnel damage and the percentage of plant infestation was computes.
-As per described by (Patel, 2013)
+From this data, percentage of tunnel damage and the percentage of plant infestation was computed. as per described by (Patel, 2013)

 Percent tunnel damage and Per cent stem fly infestation calculated by

-On the basis of per cent tunnel damage, calculating critical difference (CD0.05 = SE (m) × t 0.05) for error degrees of freedom.
-The standard error means (SE m) was calculated.
+On the basis of per cent tunnel damage, calculating critical difference (CD0.05 = SE (m) × t 0.05) for error degrees of freedom, the standard error means (SE m) was calculated.
 Stem tunneling was expressed in per centage were used for OPSTAT.
 Soybean were categorized as highly resistant (HR), Resistant (R), Moderately Resistant (MR), Least Resistant (LR), Susceptible (S) and Highly Susceptible (HS) for resistance as per method prescribed by (Sharma 1996).

 Categorization of soybean genotypes against stem fly (Melanagromyza sojae) during kharif 2022-23 (Method prescribed by Sharma 1996).